 - Avoid behavior that attracts yellowjackets.
-Avoid perfume, hair spray, or other scented body care products.
-Don’t wear bright red, orange, or yellow clothes.
-Yellowjackets seem to be attracted by these colors.
+Avoid perfume, sweet smelling shampoos, or other scented body care products.
+Don’t wear bright colored clothes, particularly yellow, or floral patterns.
+Yellowjackets seem to be attracted by these colors.4

 - Avoid taking action that angers yellowjackets.
-Stay away from their nests as much as possible.
-Don’t swat at yellowjackets that approach you since this can provoke them to sting.
-Don’t let children throw rocks or other items at nests.
+Stay away from their nests as much as possible.1 Don’t swat at yellowjackets that approach you since this can provoke them to sting.
+Don’t let children throw rocks or other items at nests.4

 Traps can be an effective, pesticide-free technique for managing yellowjackets.
 Trapping experts have some tips for making this technique work well:

 Using the right bait in a trap is critical.
 Protein baits are most effective in the spring and summer.
 The foraging yellowjackets need the protein in order to feed their young.
-According to Gerry Wegner, technical director for a pest control company, most professionals agree that canned white chicken meat is the most successful protein bait, preferred over pet food and fish.
-Lunch meat is also a successful protein bait.
+Canned white chicken meat is a very successful protein bait, preferred over pet food and fish.5

 In the late summer and early fall, the yellowjackets prefer sweet baits.
-Gerry Wagner has found that carbonated beverages like root beer, orange soda, and citrus soda are most effective.7 The highly successful trapping program at the Waterfront Park baseball stadium used a mixture of beerand diluted Italian soda syrup.1 Commercial baits are also available.
+Sweet drinks like sodas or juices are effective.2 The highly successful trapping program at the Waterfront Park baseball stadium used a mixture of beer and diluted Italian soda syrup.6 Commercial baits are also available.

-Traps need to be emptied and refilled with bait at least weekly.
+Traps need to be emptied and refilled with bait at least weekly.2

-Trapping queens in the spring can reduce the number of nests later in the season.
+Trapping queens in the late winter to early spring can reduce the number of nests later in the season.1

 Removing a Nest

-Removing a nest is a chore that should be tackled only by professionals with expertise in working around stinging insects and protective clothing.
-Aerial nests can be removed at night by enclosing them in a plastic bag and pulling them loose.
-Other kinds of nests can be vacuumed out.
-Some companies provide this service inexpensively because they sell the wasps as a source of venom to pharmaceutical companies.
-Check out Bee Removal Source for an extensive list of resources organized by state.
+Removing a nest is a chore that should be tackled only by professionals with expertise in working around stinging insects and protective clothing.7 Aerial nests can be removed at night by enclosing them in a plastic bag and pulling them loose.
+Other kinds of nests can be vacuumed out.7 Some companies provide this service inexpensively because they sell the wasps as a source of venom to pharmaceutical companies.7 Check out Bee Removal Source for an extensive list of resources organized by state.